chenyunguiMilook/vectorshop-site/docs/60_make_sfsymbol.md

 In the curve list, each curve has a mode toggle button on its right side, which can be used to change the curve mode.
 The following modes are supported:

-1. **Fill Add**: Applicable to closed curves.
+1. **Fill Unite**: Applicable to closed curves.
 This mode combines curves using Boolean "Add" operations when generating SFSymbols.
 2. **Fill Subtract**: Applicable to closed curves.
 This mode combines curves using Boolean "Subtract" operations when generating SFSymbols.
-3. **Stroke Add**: This mode combines curves using Boolean "Add" operations, with the stroke thickness and style defined by the SFSymbol stroke properties.
+3. **Stroke Unite**: This mode combines curves using Boolean "Add" operations, with the stroke thickness and style defined by the SFSymbol stroke properties.
 4. **Stroke Subtract**: This mode combines curves using Boolean "Subtract" operations, with the stroke thickness and style defined by the SFSymbol stroke properties.

 ### Configuration